iambenkis/Awesome-books/README.md

 # Awesome books

-In this project, you will refactor the Awesome books application to use JavaScript classes.
+In this project, We build the Awesome books application by using JavaScript classes.

 ## Built With